Health information for passengers

 However, passengers with pacemakers should not go through the metal detector arch.
-Pregnant women should follow their airline's recommendations.
+Before flying, pregnant women should follow their airline's recommendations with regard to the week of pregnancy.

 We recommend that you enquire about epidemics and infectious diseases in your destination country.
 Vaccination recommendations and other tips are available via the relevant links.